 With scorching temperatures this summer, cooling off with some fun water games might just be the fun you need at your next children’s event.
 Here is an arsenal of popular water activities for kids to use at your next Vacation Bible School, Day Camp, church picnic, family day, or in your own backyard.

-All that is required for most of these games are water balloons, giant sponges, containers, and access to a LOT of water.
+All that is required for most of these are water balloon games, giant sponges, containers, and access to a LOT of water.
 And of course a heads up for parents that it will be a “Water Day!”
 Make sure you are ready for a soaking as well!
 For even more ideas, read our list of 10 water activities for kids and the devotion we’ve written to go along with the games.

 1. Water Balloon Spoon Races: Fill up small water balloons and race them on a spoon, much like an egg race.
 First to the finish line with balloon intact wins!